 College, Career & Life Readiness

-Students are considered college and career ready when they have the knowledge, skills, and academic preparation needed to enroll and succeed in introductory college credit-bearing courses within an associate or baccalaureate degree program without the need for remediation.
-These same attributes and levels of achievement are needed for entry into and success in postsecondary workforce education or directly into a job that offers gainful employment and career advancement.
+Students are considered college and career ready when they have the knowledge, skills, and academic preparation needed to enroll and succeed in introductory college-credit courses.
+These same attributes and levels of achievement are needed for entry and success in postsecondary workforce education or directly into a job that offers gainful employment and career advancement.

 High School Academic Progress Evaluation

 The High School Academic Progress Evaluation helps currently enrolled public high school students measure their credits, achievements and progress in high school to prepare for success in college and careers.
 Evaluations are based on information from school districts and the Florida Department of Education and provide students with access to records including their transcripts, grade point average (GPA) and assessments such as the Postsecondary Education Readiness Test (PERT), the SAT and the ACT.